 - Students are required to complete testing at home prior to coming to campus.
 Information on how to access the university provided testing kit will be sent to their SU email address by Vault Health.
 The university will cover any cost not covered by individual insurance companies.
 Students who test positive must follow isolation requirements before traveling to campus.

 - Faculty and staff will be tested on campus in partnership with Geisinger Medical System.
-Testing dates will be announced by the week of July 20, 2020.

 Self-reporting and Monitoring for Symptoms

 - Students should check temperatures daily to ensure good health.

 - Students are required to remain home/in their residence hall room when sick.
 Students should contact the Student Health Center if experiencing COVID-19 symptoms, including but not limited to a fever over 100.4° F, cough, shortness of breath or loss of taste and/or smell.